StyleTec/hipara/README.md

 Source code for the Hipara endpoint client.
 Hipara is a modular endpoint agent that scans (very quickly!) files being accessed in realtime with the industry standard Yara framework.
 If a Yara signature matches a malicious file, an alert is generated and sent to the Hipara Server (https://github.com/jbc22/hipara-server).

-## How to Install
+## How to Install the Endpoint Client

 You may either ask me for a signed MSI package by emailing brett@hipara.org or compiling on your own.
 If you would like a ready-to-use MSI package, send along the domain name or IP address of your Hipara Server.
-Instructions to compile are provided in the next section.
+Instructions to compile are provided in the rest of this document.

 ## Compilation